boblete/boblete.github.io/README.md

 Clive builds installations for a living - so this was a first discussion of a plan for the installation - after talking to Clive need to take it in a direction and firm up sizes - utilising this mix as a point of reference for us both https://soundcloud.com/boblet/sounddesign-installation-panning-1dec/s-aQ7NCnO5ORC

-The idea of a freestanding billboard rings true - but the possibility of having it built to stand outside mmaybe cost prohibitive and too expensive (as is the ability to run power to it.
-I think this has firmed my idea that if it is an istallation (post covid please!)
+The idea of a freestanding billboard rings true - but the possibility of having it built to stand outside may be cost prohibitive and too expensive (as is the ability to run power to it.
+I think this has firmed my idea that if it is an installation (post covid please!)

 ![alt text](/media/IMG_9041.jpg "Design Plan 2")